mrdvince/dl4tb/README.md

 # dltb

-Using computer vision to classify and tuberclosis and lung segementantion using Montgomery dataset from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4256233/
+Using computer vision to classify and tuberculosis  and lung segmentantion using Montgomery dataset from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4256233/

 From the dataset:
 >The MC set has been collected in collaboration with the Department of Health and Human Services, Montgomery County, Maryland, USA.
 The set contains 138 frontal chest X-rays from Montgomery County’s Tuberculosis screening program, of which 80 are normal cases and 58 are cases with manifestations of TB.
 The X-rays were captured with a Eureka stationary X-ray machine (CR), and are provided in Portable Network Graphics (PNG) format as 12-bit gray level images.
 They can also be made available in DICOM format upon request.
 The size of the X-rays is either 4,020×4,892 or 4,892×4,020 pixels.